developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 ### Android Nougat Notes
 **_Applies to devices running Android Nougat 7.x and higher_**:

 * **Disabling access to the camera and/or search apps from the lock screen also might disable them from the User-Mode screen**, even if camera/search usage is permitted on the device.
-This occurs on some devices running Android N if the device is rebooted from the lock screen.
+This occurs on some devices running Android N (and higher) if the device is rebooted from the lock screen.
 To prevent this issue, use the [Screen Lock Type](/mx/devadmin/#screen-lock-type) parameter of DevAdmin CSP and disable the lock screen by selecting the "None" option.

 <!--
 ABOVE NOTE REPLICATED ON SETTINGS PAGE